 The Higher Education Council is chaired by Mr Jim Davidson and membership consists of: Ms Julie Abramson, Mr John Waters, Professor Chris Ryan, Dr Heather Davis, Mr Phil Ingerson, Dr Damian Barry and Ms Julie Moss.

 The Audit Committee maintains the responsibility to oversee the adequacy of the company’s corporate reporting, external audit and corporate risk management, and compliance processes.
-The Audit Committee is chaired by Acting Chair Mr Phil Ingerson and membership consists of: Mr Kevin Harrison and Ms Julie Moss.
+The Audit Committee is chaired by Mr Phil Ingerson and membership consists of: Ms Carol Hill and Ms Julie Moss.

 4. Regulatory Compliance Committee